 “Parents can start modeling behavior during the toddler and preschool years,” says Morin.
-They can do that by reinforcing that by allowing their kid to struggle, creating challenges, and refusing to resolve every problem.
+They can do that by allowing their kid to struggle, creating challenges, and refusing to resolve every problem.
 The key to managing failure isn’t avoiding it, but talking through it.
 With honesty and openness parents can abolish the victim mentality.

 Supporting struggling children is important, but the best way parents can teach resilience is by modeling it.
 Acting cool-headed in the face of stress and acknowledging mistakes provides children with a rubric for failure.
 Failing, they learn, is not the end of the world.
 It’s just part of being alive.
 Here are the specific suggestions that Morin gives parents looking to teach by doing….